DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 Knife Hideout.
 * **Project AHO** - After reaching level 15, head to Braidwood Inn (located at Kynesgrove) and talk to the innkeeper.
 Without a follower.
-* **Darkend** - Can be started any time in *Voyager's End* north of Ysgramor's Tomb.
-At least level 15 is recommended.
-Without a follower.
 * **The Wheels of Lull** - Automatically after reaching level 20, can be finished after reaching level 35.
 * **Helgen Reborn** - **Must** be started after 5 days after you have finished the